vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 Conversation with rationalists makes men foolish in spite of their seeiog, 'as their 10 knowledge is lost by specious reasoning.' (this association with rationalists ) removes men from every one of the four classes which Īśvara calls His own, in the śloka : “My "people" are of four classes and they are all known to be my bhaktas."
 It would take them away from the group of men whom Sri Ranganatha calls "lads who are worthy of His love."
 It wonld throw them into the midst of those who are outside the range of Bhagavan's love as declared in: " There are 2A wicked

-5. Maou Smriti: 4-30 6.
-Yagnavalkya Smriti 1-130
+5. Maou Smr̥ti: 4-30 6.
+Yajñavalkya Smr̥ti 1-130

 10. Bhagavad Gita: 7-18 11.
 Mababharata: Santi Parva: 350-34 12.
 Tirumalai: 37 12A.
 Bhagavad Gita VII - 15

-Mahabharata: Aranya Parva
+Mahābhārata: Aranya Parva

 286 CHAPTER